 CAPRELSA can prolong the QT interval in a concentration-dependent manner [see CLINICAL PHARMACOLOGY].
-Torsades de pointes, ventricular tachycardia and sudden deaths have been reported in patients administered CAPRELSA.
+Torsades de pointes, ventricular tachycardia and sudden deaths have occurred in patients treated with CAPRELSA.

-CAPRELSA treatment should not be started in patients whose QTcF interval is greater than 450 ms. CAPRELSA should not be given to patients who have a history of Torsades de pointes, congenital long QT syndrome, bradyarrhythmias or uncompensated heart failure.
+Do not start CAPRELSA treatment in patients whose QTcF interval is greater than 450 ms. Do not administer CAPRELSA to patients who have a history of Torsades de pointes, congenital long QT syndrome, bradyarrhythmias or uncompensated heart failure.
 CAPRELSA has not been studied in patients with ventricular arrhythmias or recent myocardial infarction.
-CAPRELSA exposure is increased in patients with impaired renal function.
-The starting dose should be reduced to 200 mg in patients with moderate to severe renal impairment and QT interval should be monitored closely.
+Vandetanib exposure is increased in patients with impaired renal function.
+Reduce the starting dose to 200 mg in patients with moderate to severe renal impairment and monitor QT interval frequently.

-An ECG and levels of serum potassium, calcium, magnesium and TSH should be obtained at baseline, at 2–4 weeks and 8–12 weeks after starting treatment with CAPRELSA and every 3 months thereafter.
-Electrolytes and ECGs may require more frequent monitoring in case of diarrhea.
-Following any dose reduction for QT prolongation, or any dose interruptions greater than 2 weeks, QT assessments should be conducted as described above.
-Serum potassium levels should be maintained at 4 mEq/L or higher (within normal range) and serum magnesium and serum calcium should be kept within normal range to reduce the risk of electrocardiogram QT prolongation.
+Obtain an ECG and serum potassium, calcium, magnesium and TSH at baseline, 2–4 weeks and 8–12 weeks after starting treatment with CAPRELSA, and every 3 months thereafter.
+Monitor electrolytes and ECGs more frequently in patients who experience diarrhea.
+Following any dose reduction for QT prolongation or any dose interruption greater than 2 weeks, conduct QT assessments as described above.
+Maintain serum potassium levels of 4 mEq/L or higher (within normal range) and maintain serum magnesium and calcium levels within normal ranges to reduce the risk of QT prolongation.

-Avoid using CAPRELSA with drugs known to prolong the electrocardiogram QT interval [see DRUG INTERACTIONS].
-If such drugs are given to patients already receiving CAPRELSA and no alternative therapy exists, ECG monitoring of the QT interval should be performed more frequently.
+Avoid using CAPRELSA with drugs known to prolong the QT interval [see Drug Interactions below and DRUG INTERACTIONS].
+If such drugs are given to patients already receiving CAPRELSA and no alternative therapy exists, perform ECG monitoring of the QT interval more frequently.

-Patients who develop a QTcF greater than 500 ms should stop taking CAPRELSA until QTcF returns to less than 450 ms. Dosing of CAPRELSA can be resumed at a reduced dose [see DOSAGE AND ADMINISTRATION].
+Stop CAPRELSA in patients who develop a QTcF greater than 500 ms until the QTcF returns to less than 450 ms. Dosing of CAPRELSA can then be resumed at a reduced dose [see DOSAGE AND ADMINISTRATION].

 Interstitial Lung Disease